ethicalgaming/macros/README.md

 ## Familiar Speccer

 This uses [Vis2](https://github.com/iseahound/Vis2), an OCR (Object Character Recognition, Image -> Text) library to convert your amount of summoning points into an actual number for AHK to read.
-Everything from `lib` and `bin` are from `Vis2`.
+Everything from `lib` and `bin` are from `Vis2`, all files are property of iseahound, and slight modifications were made just regarding Tesseract file paths.
 It will perform this check every 1-2 game ticks and if you have the required amount of summoning points for the special, it will execute the special attack.
 This means within 1-2 ticks of having enough summoning points, your familiar will spec.

 To set this up, type your keybinds into the appropriate variables, and use the `Coordinates.ahk` helper application to get the region of your summoning points.
 It's best to be as accurate as possible.